-- 37,600 tenure-based options and RSUs (23,800 RSUs and 13,800 options) with 25% of those options and RSUs vesting annually commencing on December 14, 2022. - 37,640 performance-based options and RSUs (23,840 RSUs and 13,800 options) that vest upon satisfaction of the below conditions: - 9,410 awards (5,960 RSUs and 3,450 options) Achieve Centers for Medicare and Medicaid Services reimbursement for out-patient transitional pass-through payment code (TPT) by June 30, 2022 9,410 awards Performance condition was met during the quarter ended March 31, 2022 resulting in the 5,960 shares of common stock being issued in respect of the RSUs and the 3,450 options vesting (although they have not been exercised by the CEO as at the date of this Form 10-Q). - 9,410 awards (5,960 RSUs and 3,450 options) Achieve Japanese approval from Pharmaceuticals and Medical Device Agency (PMDA) and reimbursement code by September 30, 2022 - o 9,410 awards (5,960 RSUs and 3,450 options) Achieve profitability of the Company's Burns business for two consecutive quarters by March 31, 2023 - 9,410 awards (5,960 RSUs and 3,450 options) Achieve US FDA approval of vitiligo indication by December 31, 2023 - 75,240 stretch-performance based options and RSUs (47,640 RSUs and 27,600 options) that vest upon satisfaction of the below conditions: - o 37,620 (23,820 RSUs and 13,800 options) Achieve a doubling based on a 10-day volume-weighted average price ("VWAP") of the Company's share price as of the date of the 2021 Annual Meeting (being December 14, 2021) by June 30, 2023.
-The target share price is \$25.74. - 37,620 (23,820 RSUs and 13,800 options) Achieve a market capitalization of the Company of greater than or equal to US\$1.25 billion (as compared to market capitalization of ~US\$435M as of October 14, 2021) and maintain that market capitalization for at least 30 consecutive calendar days on or before December 31, 2024.
+- 37,600 tenure-based options and RSUs (23,800 RSUs and 13,800 options) with 25% of those options and RSUs vesting annually commencing on December 14, 2022. - 37,640 performance-based options and RSUs (23,840 RSUs and 13,800 options) that vest upon satisfaction of the below conditions: - o 9,410 awards (5,960 RSUs and 3,450 options) Achieve Centers for Medicare and Medicaid Services reimbursement for out-patient transitional pass-through payment code (TPT) by June 30, 2022.
+This performance condition was met during the quarter ended March 31, 2022 resulting in RSUs vesting and the 5,960 shares of common stock being issued in respect of those vested RSUs and the 3,450 options vesting (although those vested options have not been exercised by the CEO as at the date of this Form 10-Q). - o 9,410 awards (5,960 RSUs and 3,450 options) Achieve Japanese approval from Pharmaceuticals and Medical Device Agency (PMDA) and reimbursement code by September 30, 2022 - 9,410 awards (5,960 RSUs and 3,450 options) Achieve profitability of the Company's Burns business for two consecutive quarters by March 31, 2023 - o 9,410 awards (5,960 RSUs and 3,450 options) Achieve US FDA approval of vitiligo indication by December 31, 2023 - 75,240 stretch-performance based options and RSUs (47,640 RSUs and 27,600 options) that vest upon satisfaction of the below conditions: - o 37,620 (23,820 RSUs and 13,800 options) Achieve a doubling based on a 10-day volume-weighted average price ("VWAP") of the Company's share price as of the date of the 2021 Annual Meeting (being December 14, 2021) by June 30, 2023.
+The target share price is \$25.74. - o 37,620 (23,820 RSUs and 13,800 options) Achieve a market capitalization of the Company of greater than or equal to US\$1.25 billion (as compared to market capitalization of ~US\$435M as of October 14, 2021) and maintain that market capitalization for at least 30 consecutive calendar days on or before December 31, 2024.

 In order for any options or RSUs issued to the CEO to vest, both the service condition and the relevant performance or market condition (as set out in the relevant agreement between the Company and the CEO) must be satisfied.
-The market awards will partially vest upon satisfaction of the market condition, and the other portions will vest on the anniversary of the vesting condition or December 22 of the relevant year.
+The market awards will partially vest upon satisfaction of the market condition, and the other portions will vest on the anniversary of the vesting condition or December 14 of the relevant year.
 The VWAP condition has a minimum of three potential tranches and the market capitalization award has a minimum of two potential tranches.
-For market-based awards, share-based compensation expense will be recognized over the longer of the expected achievement period for the relevant market condition.
-In the service condition.
-The market condition is met prior to the expected achievement period, any then-unrecognized compensation expense associated with the options or RSUs that have vested with respect to both the market condition and the service condition will be recognized immediately in the Company's consolidated statements of operations.
+For market-based awards, share-based compensation expense will be recognized over the longer of the expected achievement period for the relevant market condition and the service condition.
+The market condition period and the valuation of each tranche were determined using a Monte Carlo simulation.
+In the event the market condition is met prior to the expected achievement period, any then-unrecognized compensation expense associated with the options or RSUs that have vested with respect to both the market condition and the service condition will be recognized immediately in the Company's consolidated statements of operations.